 Dave & Buster's is a popular dining and entertainment venue founded by by David Corriveau and James "Buster" Corley.
-With its first location established in Dallas in 1982, every subsequent franchise of Dave & Buster's has included a full restaurant and a large video arcade.
+With its first location established in Dallas in 1982, every subsequent Dave & Buster's location has included a full restaurant and a large video arcade.
 As of July 2018, the company has 117 locations in the United States and Canada, with plans to expand further in the near future.
 According to recent estimates the chain's estimated gross income hovers around $250 million.

 Dave & Buster's Locations That Have Been Investigated by the TABC Since 2017

 3/29/2017: According to the TABC complaint record, a citizen called the agency to allege that this Dave & Buster's location was in possession of "un-invoiced alcoholic beverages."

 It's a little surprising to see that the complaint originated with a citizen when it relates to the back-room operations and invoicing at the bar.
 Of course, a "citizen" doesn't have to be a bar patron munching on hot wings; the complaint could have come from someone involved in the alcohol's supply chain.
 The report doesn't give much information about who specifically called in the complaint.

 Whoever it might have been alleging that the bar was selling alcohol it hadn't obtained through the proper channels, TABC officers didn't find sufficient evidence of illicit practice to take any further action beyond the initial investigation.
 The complaint was closed without disposition just a few days later (perhaps Dave & Buster's was able to furnish proof that the alcohol was obtained properly) without disposition on 4/05/2017.

 3/07/2017: A member of the Houston community contacted the TABC to allege that this restaurant was refilling empty liquor bottles.